Eval427/TDOMI-Remy/README.md

-# This Man (Dragon) Still Owes Me Ice Cream!
+# This Dragon Still Owes Me Ice Cream!
 Remy Edition

 Massive shoutout to EvilChaosKnight for his amazing character images of Amely, backgrounds, and impressive extra text UI element.
 This mod wouldn't be possible without their work.